Klubrádió: 2010–2013: Battle for Independence and Broadcast License

-Since the results of the other tenders (invited with identical terms and conditions as 95.3Mhz) were not attacked in court, the winner, Juventus radio was given the green light to start broadcasting on the 1st of February on 103,9 MHz.
+Since the results of the other tenders (invited with identical terms and conditions as 95.3Mhz) were not attacked in court, the winner, Juventus radio was given the green light to start broadcasting on 1 February on 103,9 MHz.
 Juventus has to pay a yearly license fee of 52 million forints for using that frequency.
 Klubrádió submitted only a bid for a single one of three identical tenders, raising concerns that it was just a try in order to lose the bidding on purpose.
 Klubrádió's financial offer was also inferior to other tender participants, as well as conditions offered.
 After the results of Klubrádió's second place were announced, an intense media campaign was immediately launched by Klubrádió.